-147. As described above, the investigation confirmed that a staff member had punched B.R. in the face on May 16, 2014, causing her black eye.
+151. As described above, the investigation confirmed that a staff member had punched B.R. in the face on May 16, 2014, causing her black eye.
 The investigation was inconclusive as to the identity of the staff member responsible.

-148. Investigators probing B.R.'s black eye learned that a Union Avenue IRA staff member named Watince Wilkerson had reported hearing from her co-worker Nicole Gibson that Gibson had personally seen staff member Kimkisha Ryer punch B.R. in the face because B.R. had coughed while Ryer was trying to administer her medication.
+152. Investigators probing B.R.'s black eye learned that a Union Avenue IRA staff member named Watince Wilkerson had reported hearing from her co-worker Nicole Gibson that Gibson had personally seen staff member Kimkisha Ryer punch B.R. in the face because B.R. had coughed while Ryer was trying to administer her medication.

-149. Wilkerson said she had reported what she heard to Defendant Gonzalez, her supervisor.
+153. Wilkerson said she had reported the physical abuse to Defendant Gonzalez, her supervisor.
 Defendant Gonzalez told Wilkerson not to worry and that "nothing more was going to happen."

-150. Defendant Gonzalez subsequently admitted to state investigators that she had directed that B.R. be brought back from the emergency room without seeing a doctor because the hospital was busy.
+154. Defendant Gonzalez subsequently admitted to state investigators that she had directed that B.R. be brought back from the emergency room without seeing a doctor.
+Gonzalez claimed she did so because the hospital was busy.
 She also admitted that she had not reported the abuse when she first heard about it because there were "so many stories," and had instead told staff who tried to report the incident that she didn't want to "hear any more about [B.R.'s] eye."